avocadobravado/portfolio/README.md

 ### Description

 Looking for a doctor?
-Type in a symptom or ailment (e.g., heart disease or sore throat) to find a list of doctors in the Portland, Oregon who can treat the issue, along with their address information.
+Type in a symptom or ailment (e.g., heart disease or sore throat) to find a list of doctors in the Portland, Oregon who can treat the issue, along with their addresses information.
 This site uses the BetterDoctor API to retrieve this information.

 ### Screenshot of website